Oise

 Oise (/wɑːz/ WAHZ; /fr/; Oése) is a department in the north of France.
 It is named after the river Oise.
-Inhabitants of the department are called Oisiens (/fr/) or Isariens, after the Latin name for the river, Isara.
-It had a population of 829,419 in 2019.
+Inhabitants of the department are called Oisiens (/fr/) or Isariens (/fr/), after the Latin name for the river, Isara.
+Its prefecture is Beauvais.
+Oise had a population of 829,899 in 2023.

 History

-Oise is one of the original 83 departments created during the French Revolution on March 4, 1790.
-It was created from part of the province of Île-de-France and Picardy.
+Oise is one of the original 83 departments created during the French Revolution on 4 March 1790.
+It was created from part of the provinces of Île-de-France and Picardy.

 After the coalition victory at Waterloo, the department was occupied by British troops between June 1815 and November 1818.
+In the late 19th century, two of the best known monuments in Oise, the Château de Pierrefonds and the Château de Chantilly, were rebuilt by Eugène Viollet-le-Duc and Honoré Daumet at the behest of Napoleon III and Prince Henri, Duke of Aumale, respectively.
+Upon the Duke of Aumale's death in 1897, the collections of the Château de Chantilly were bequeathed to the Institut de France, which opened the Musée Condé in the castle.
+In his will, the Duke stated: "I want all to have access who are drawn to collections, archives, a library, none of which I believe are mediocre."

-In March 2021, local Member of Parliament Olivier Dassault was killed in a plane crash.
+Both the Armistice of 11 November 1918 and the Armistice of 22 June 1940 were signed in Oise.

 Geography

-Oise is part of the current region of Hauts-de-France and is situated 35 km north of Paris.
-It is surrounded by the departments of Somme, Aisne, Seine-et-Marne, Val-d'Oise, Eure, and Seine-Maritime.
+Oise has been part of the region of Hauts-de-France since 1 January 2016.
+Until 31 December 2015 it was part of the now-former region of Picardy.
+Its southern border is situated 35 km north of Paris.
+It is surrounded by the departments of Somme, Aisne, Seine-et-Marne, Val-d'Oise, Eure and Seine-Maritime.
+It borders Île-de-France to the south with Seine-et-Marne and Val-d'Oise; and Normandy to the west with Eure and Seine-Maritime.

 Principal towns

 The most populous commune is Beauvais, the prefecture.
-As of 2019, there are 13 communes with more than 10,000 inhabitants.
-The 10 most populous communes are:
+As of 2023, there are 10 communes with more than 12,000 inhabitants: